Python

 Troubleshooting

-, which are available on intel CPU starting from skylake architecture (so skylake
+polars for example requires several optimization flags like avx2, which are available on intel CPU starting from skylake architecture (so skylake, and maybe amd ?).

-You can ask for specific CPU architectures with the SLURM parameter --constraint
+You can ask for specific CPU architectures with the SLURM parameter --constraint, something like:

 To see constraints for every cluster node, you can do: